Isotropic vectors over global fields: Notation

 \section{Notation}

 Throughout this paper, we use the following notation and terminology.
 Since the theory of quadratic forms in characteristic~$2$ is very different from all other characteristics, we exclude the case of characteristic~$2$ from all our considerations.
-For this reason, in the rest of the paper, the term ``global field'' actually means ``global field of characteristic $\neq 2$''.
+For this reason, in the rest of the paper, the term ``global field'' actually means ``global field of characteristic distinct from~$2$''.
 By~$K$, we will denote our base field, which is either a number field or an algebraic function field over some finite field~$\FF_q$, where $q$ is a power of an odd prime.
 If $\ext{L}{K}$ is a finite field extension, then $\norm{}: L \to K$ is the associated norm.
 A diagonal quadratic form $a_1x_1^2 + \dotsb + a_nx_n^2$ is denoted $\form{a_1, \dotsc, a_n}$.
-Since for degenerate forms the problem of constructing isotropic vectors is trivial and so completely uninteresting, all forms are always assumed to be non-degenerate, which means that every $a_i$ is nonzero.
+Since the problem of constructing isotropic vectors of degenerate forms is trivial and so totally uninteresting, all forms are always assumed to be non-degenerate, meaning that every $a_i$ is nonzero.

 A \term{place} of~$K$ is an equivalence class of valuations.
 We denote the places using fraktur letters $\gp$, $\gq$, $\gr$.
-A place of a number field can be either archimedean or non-archimedean.
-Over global function fields all places are non-archimedean.
-We write $\Kp$ for the completion of~$K$ at~$\gp$.
-In addition, if $\gp$ is non-archimedean we write $\ord_\gp: \un\to \ZZ$ for the associated normalized discrete valuation.
-The non-archimedean places correspond to prime ideals in a maximal order of~$K$.
-For this reason, we will use the terms ``non-archimedean places'' and ``primes'' interchangeably.
-We will sometimes write ``finite primes'' to emphasize the fact that they are non-archimedean.
-A prime~$\gp$ of a number field is called \term{dyadic} if $\ord_\gp 2\neq 0$.
-Otherwise, it is called \term{non-dyadic}.
-In global function fields all primes are non-dyadic.
+A place of a number field can be either Archimedean or non-archimedean.
+Over global function fields, all places are non-archimedean.
+We write $\Kp$ for the completion of~$K$ at~$\gp$ and $K(\gp)$ for its residue field.
+In addition, if $\gp$ is non-archimedean, we write $\ord_\gp: \un\to \ZZ$ for the associated normalized discrete valuation.
+It is well known that instead of valuations, one can alternatively use \term{norms}.
+Given a place~$\gp$ of~$K$, we will write $\abs[\gp]{\cdot}: K\to \RR_{\geq 0}$ for the associated norm.
+In fact, in this paper, we will use norms as more convenient objects exclusively in the case of real places.
+If $K$ is a number field, $\gr$ its real place, and $\sigma_\gr: K\into \RR$ the associated real embedding, then for any $a\in K$ its norm $\abs{a}$ is nothing else but the standard absolute value $|\sigma_\gr(a)|$ of the image of~$a$ under $\sigma_\gr$.